Michael-Cowie/Notes/Design Patterns/Creational Pattern/factory_method.md

 The Factory Method is a **pattern for creating objects** when you,

 1. Know you need a **family of related objects**, but
-2. Don't want the **client code** to know which concrete class is beung used.
+2. Don't want the **client code** to know which concrete class is being used.

 Instead of having the client code do,